Who Are the Christadelphians?

 How Many Christadephians Are There Worldwide?

-There are no statistics on the number of Christadelphians in the world.
-Although there are groups in many countries they are a small minority.
+There are no statistics on the number of Christadelphians in the world, but they are a small minority.
+Christadelphians meet in approximately 120 countries around the world.
 There may also be others who share the same faith as us that we are not aware of.

 Promoting Bible Understanding

 As keen students of God's Word in the Bible, we are passionate about promoting Bible understanding.
 We want to help you to read the Bible for yourself and come to your own faith and conviction.
-If you are searching for truth and meaning in life please contact us for free information about the Bible.
-We are happy to discuss the Bible with you without any obligation or pressure to join us.
+If you are searching for truth and meaning in life please contact us for free and no obligation information about the Bible.